Published in: 2014

 Malambo, D. (2014).
 Sanitizing Faecal Sludge using Lactic Acid Bacteria in Emergencies.
 UNESCO-IHE, Delft, Netherlands.

-Camps (emergency or longer term) English Europe, Caucasus & Central Asia Faecal sludge treatment processes
+Camps (emergency or longer term) English Europe & Central Asia Faecal sludge treatment processes

 Share this page on